 I still fail to see the connection between working for free and owning property.

-What to do about it: Set up specific conditions for payments, pricing, and timelines in advance.
-Pre-work with contracts and legally binding documents can help a lot.
+How to deal with this type of client: Set up specific conditions for payments, pricing, and timelines in advance.
+Pre-work with contracts and legally binding documents are also helpful.

 7 - "The Over-promissory Pete" - Promising you a future of more work